IAM roles - Amazon Cognito

 The permissions that you attach to a role apply to all users who assume that role.
 To partition your users' access, use policy conditions and variables.
 For more information, see IAM policy elements: Variables and tags.
 You can use the sub condition to restrict actions to Amazon Cognito identity IDs in your access policies.
 Use this option with caution, particularly for unauthenticated identities, which lack a consistent user ID.
 For more information about the IAM policy variables for web federation with Amazon Cognito, see IAM and AWS STS condition context keys in the AWS Identity and Access Management User Guide.

 For additional security protection, Amazon Cognito applies a scope-down policy to credentials that you assign your unauthenticated users in the enhanced flow, using GetCredentialsForIdentity.
-The scope-down policy adds an Inline session policy to the IAM policies that you apply to your unauthenticated role.
+The scope-down policy adds an Inline session policy and an AWS managed session policy to the IAM policies that you apply to your unauthenticated role.
 Because you must grant access in both the IAM policies for your role and the session policies, the scope-down policy limits users' access to services other than those in the list that follows.

 Note